jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 Even when toy problems attempt steps 1 and 3, it's often thin pseudocontext.
 There isn't enough noise, and it's painfully obvious what technical thing needs to be done.

-Large language models have exacerbated this in the classroom.
-Step 2—the "doing"—is now often solvable with a copy and a paste.
-It's similar to how calculators solved "how do I perform arithmetic on these numbers" but didn't solve "how do I turn my problem into something I can plug into a calculator."
-If we only teach Step 2, students aren't just working on problems that don't match the real world; they often aren't building any fundamental skills at all.
+Large language models have made this gap impossible to ignore.
+Step 2—doing the technical work—is now too often solvable with a prompt→copy→paste.
+It's the same shift calculators brought to arithmetic: the execution is automated, but the framing of the problem is not.
+Simulations let me push students into Steps 1 and 3, where intellectual work continues to thrive.

 I've incorporated simulations into my upper-division computer science courses to teach the metacognitive and epistemic skills necessary to solve difficult problems as they actually exist.